MAYANK-MAHAUR/GAIA-AI-DATA-EXTRACTOR/readme.md

 * **Flexible and Extensible Architecture:** Designed for easy adaptation of extraction prompts and seamless integration with various AI models hosted on your Gaia Domain.

+* ~Note:~ It sometimes can provide wrong answers and cannot extract data properly please restart the IDE in this case.

 ---

 ## 🛠️ Installation